contao/docs/docs/manual/guides/webfont.en.md

 <link href="https://fonts.googleapis.com/css2?family=Vollkorn:ital,wght@0,600;1,700&display=swap" rel="stylesheet">
 ```

-Write this instruction in the »`Expert Settings -> Additional <head>-Tags`« within the
+Write this instruction in the »Expert Settings -> Additional `<head>`-Tags« within the
 [Page Layouts](/en/layout/theme-manager/manage-page-layouts/) of your
 [Theme](/en/layout/theme-manager/).
 Google provides the information required by the respective browser
 and there is no need for further action on your part.
 You can then use the selected »fonts« in your CSS information: